artsy/positron/README.md

 #### Using staging database

 In order to write articles, you will need to be a member of a channel.
-If you are an Artsy dev, you can point MONGOHQ_URL to the staging database.
+If you are an Artsy dev, you can point MONGOHQ_URL env to the staging database.
 Connecting to staging database requires VPN, please see details on [setting up a VPN connection here](https://github.com/artsy/infrastructure/blob/master/README.md#vpn).

-Edit the MONGOHQ_URL in `.env`, or, if you use Hokusai dev, edit the one in `hokusai/development.yml` which takes precedence.

 #### Using a local database